FUND TYPES / FUND AGREEMENTS

 Starting A Fund

 Starting a fund is as easy as opening a checking account.
-Donors can contribute cash or virtually any hard-to-value asset including real estate and closely-held stock.
-Did you know that donors can start their own fund for a fee of as little as $21 per month with no initial start up fee?
+Donors can contribute cash or virtually any hard-to-value asset including real estate and closely held stock.
+Did you know that donors can start their own fund for as little as $29 per month?
 They can experience the convenience of online grant making, automated grant tracking and a staff that works to connect them with the community needs they care about.

 We offer several funds depending on your charitable giving needs: